Let’s Get Off This Ride and Get Justice

-A few days after Eric Garner’s killers were not indicted in New York, a very big Female Lifestyle Empowerment Brand sent an email.
+A few days after Eric Garner’s killers were not indicted in New York City, a very big Female Lifestyle Empowerment Brand sent an email.

 And I felt hope rising in me.

-Finally, one of leaders I so dearly loved, who’d been so important in my personal development, was showing up.
+Finally, one of leaders I so dearly loved, who’d been so important in my personal development and my business, was showing up.

 The year before, when I was doing some pro-bono writing work for a social justice media project, I was asked to interview two mothers, Collette Flanagan and Tressa Sherrod.
 They had something terrible in common: their young black sons had been killed by police.

-They told me about the births of their sons, of what kind of babies and toddlers they were, how loved they were.
+They cried as they told me who their sons were.
+About their births.
+What what kind of babies and toddlers they were.
+How loved they were.
 Who their friends were.
 How generous they were.
-The way they walked in the world, their families, their hopes for their future.
+The way they walked in the world.
+How they loved their families.
+Their hopes for their futures.

 I didn’t tell you how I felt about these calls because.

 Because I don’t even want to finish that sentence.

 I didn’t lose my child.
 It’s not about me.